Edutech Portal

 Independence from foreign infrastructure is another factor.
 The Internet relies on the Domain Name System (DNS), which is managed largely from the United States.
 Some nations are uneasy depending on a foreign power for such an essential service.
 They see the creation of their own root servers as a way to guarantee survival even in times of conflict.
 It is like digging a personal well of water so that even if the main supply is cut, the people still drink.
 This explains why some countries now explore building their own Internet backbone.

 Examples already exist.
-China controls its digital space through what many call the Great Firewall, blocking foreign websites while promoting local alternatives.
+China controls its digital space through what many call the Great Firewall, blocking foreign digital platforms while promoting local alternatives.
 Russia has tested disconnection from the global Internet to ensure its sovereign system functions independently.
 Iran continues to expand its National Information Network, designed to keep activity local.
 These nations show that the movement towards Internet sovereignty is not only an idea but a living reality already in motion.

 Of course, challenges remain.
 Building and maintaining a separate Internet requires large investment, advanced expertise, and constant updates.
 There are also trade-offs.
 Businesses may struggle to access global markets, researchers may find fewer international resources, and citizens may lose exposure to global ideas.
 Balancing security with openness becomes the central test.
 Yet many nations still prefer preparation, reasoning that it is better to store food in the time of plenty than to be empty in the day of famine.